sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 ### 3.6.5 REST API Support

 # 4 Flow Diagrams
-Provide flow diagrams for inter-container and intra-container interactions
+Provide flow diagrams for inter-container and intra-container interactions.

 # 5 Error Handling
-Provide details about incorporating error handling into the design and functionality of this feature
+Provide details about incorporating error handling feature into the design and functionality of this feature.

 # 6 Serviceability and Debug
-Logging, counters, stats, trace considerations
+Logging, counters, stats, trace considerations.
+Please make sure you have incorporated the debugging framework feature. e.g., ensure your code registers with the debugging framework and add your dump routines for any debug info you want to be collected.

 # 7 Warm Boot Support
-Describe expected behavior and any limitation
+Describe expected behavior and any limitation.

 # 8 Scalability
-Describe key scaling factor and considerations
+Describe key scaling factor and considerations.

 # 9 Unit Test
-List unit test cases added for this feature including warm boot
+List unit test cases added for this feature including warm boot.

 # 10 Internal Design Information
-Internal BRCM information to be removed before sharing with the community
+Internal BRCM information to be removed before sharing with the community.